LiskArchive/lisk-sdk-examples/cashback/README.md

 This is a simple use-case application created using lisk-sdk@alpha.

-Casback application extends the Transfer Transaction of SDK by adding an additional "cashback" feature - with every balance transfer, 10% of transferred amount goes back to the sender's account.
+Casback application extends the Transfer Transaction of SDK by adding an additional "cashback" feature - with every balance transfer.
+10% of transferred amount goes back to the sender's account increasing the total tokens' supply in the network.

 ## Usage